Networkeng93/booknotes/system-design/system-design-interview/chapter13/README.md

 https://medium.com/@sureshpodeti/system-design-whatsapp-87bd39fe2f51

-In this case, it is very important to nail down the exact requirements because chat systems can differ a lot - eg ones focused on group chats vs. one-on-one conversations.

 # Step 1 - Understand the problem and establish design scope
  * C: What kind of chat app should we design?
 One-on-one convos or group chat?
  * I: It should support both cases.